-Chanterelle mushrooms are a good source of polyphenols which act as an antihypoxic agent because it is good radical scavenging activity reduce nitric oxide production, scavenge reactive oxygen species and strong iron-chelating activity neutralize hypoxia.
-Therefore reduce the risk of heart diseases, ischemia, bleeding, heart attack and immature newborns tissue destruction and death (18).
+Chanterelle mushrooms are a good source of polyphenols which act as an anti-hypoxic agent because it is good radical scavenging activity reduces nitric oxide production, scavenge reactive oxygen species and strong iron-chelating activity neutralize hypoxia.
+Therefore reduce the risk of heart diseases, ischemia, bleeding, heart attack, and immature newborns tissue destruction and death (18).

 11. Healthy brain

-Polysaccharides obtained from chanterelle mushroom possess the antioxidant capacity and effectively neutralize the negative changes induced by glutamatergic system activators which further prevent or inhibit neuronal death and neurodegenerative diseases (19).
+Polysaccharides obtained from chanterelle mushrooms possess the antioxidant capacity and effectively neutralize the negative changes induced by glutamatergic system activators which further prevent or inhibit neuronal death and neurodegenerative diseases (19).

 Side effect of Chanterelle mushroom